 Volunteers will work primarily in Lace, an in-browser text editing environment created by Bruce Robertson (Mount Allison University).
 Work includes verifying Ancient Greek and Latin texts, as well as supplying citations that correspond to the text’s structure (book, chapter, section, verse, etc.).
 All the work done by volunteers will be attributed to the individuals who worked on the text once it is available on the Scaife Viewer.

-The work will be completely remote and online, beginning in February 2021, with volunteers accepted on a seasonal basis.
-People familiar with Ancient Greek and Latin are preferred, but anyone who is interested in learning more about digital humanities is welcome!
+The work will be completely remote and online, with volunteers accepted on a seasonal basis.
+The Summer 2021 editing session will run from June 7-August 15, 2021.
+Individuals with a basic knowledge of Ancient Greek and Latin are preferred, but anyone who is interested in learning more about digital humanities is welcome!
 Volunteers will be matched with an experienced trainer and other volunteers from around the world, with an opportunity to meet remotely and become part of the international OGLP and CHS community.